mojaloop/mojaloop-specification/API Definition v1.0.md

   - The common ID is used in the URI of the asynchronous callback to the client.
 The client therefore knows which URI to listen to for a callback regarding the request.
   - The client can use the common ID in an HTTP **GET** request directly if it does not receive a callback from the server (see Section [3.2.2](#322-http-methods) for more information).

-  To keep the common IDs unique, each common ID is defined as a UUID (Universally Unique IDentifier[^2] (UUID).
+  To keep the common IDs unique, each common ID is defined as a UUID (Universally Unique IDentifier<sup>2</sup> (UUID).
 To further guarantee uniqueness, it is recommended that a server should separate each client FSP's IDs by mapping the FSP ID and the object ID together.
 If a server still receives a non-unique common ID during an HTTP **POST** request (see Section [3.2.2](#322-http-methods) for more details).
 The request should be handled as detailed in Section [3.2.5.](#325-idempotent-services-in-server)

 #### 3.1.2 Application-Level Protocol

-HTTP, as defined in RFC 7230[^3], is used as the application-level protocol in the API.
-All communication in production environments should be secured using HTTPS (HTTP over TLS[^4]).
+HTTP, as defined in RFC 7230<sup>3</sup>, is used as the application-level protocol in the API.
+All communication in production environments should be secured using HTTPS (HTTP over TLS<sup>4</sup>).
 For more details about the use of HTTP in the API, see Section [3.2.](#32-http-details)

 #### 3.1.3 URI Syntax

-The syntax of URIs follows RFC 3986[^5] to identify resources and services provided by the API.
+The syntax of URIs follows RFC 3986<sup>5</sup> to identify resources and services provided by the API.
 This section introduces and notes implementation subjects specific to each syntax part.

 A generic URI has the form shown in [Listing 1,](#listing-1) where the part \[*user:password@*\]*host*\[*:port*\] is the Authority part described in Section [3.1.3.2.](#3132-authority)
 \<*resource*\>
+##### Listing 1
 ```text
 scheme:[//[user:password@]host[:port]][/]path[?query][#fragment]
 ```
-**Listing 1 -- Generic URI format**
+**Generic URI format**

 ##### 3.1.3.1 Scheme